Install Homebrew

 Linux

-Homebrew runs on Linux too (officially supported, sometimes called Linuxbrew).
-Same installer, different default location: /home/linuxbrew/.linuxbrew.
+Homebrew runs on Linux too.
+It's officially supported, sometimes called Linuxbrew.
+Same installer, different default home: /home/linuxbrew/.linuxbrew.

 # install homebrew on linux